YevhenTarasenko/aqa-js-hillel-course/git_basics/readme.md

 Now I can use git

-Text only on develop branch
-This test text was created on lesson2 branch
+This text filled only on lesson2 branch